renaissance-publishing/renaissance/content/chapters/19-races.md

   - Shamblers are spirits bound to plants.

-  - They originated in the dense marshes of the Southern lowlands to the East of the World-Spine Mountains.
+  - They originated in the dense marshes of the Southern lowlands to the West of the World-Spine Mountains.

   - They were created when Father Cypress, a Great Spirit who admired mortals and wished to interact with them, created plants with